dmxt/bootstrap4-gulp-starter-kit-bundle/README.md

 ### How to run gulp in this kit
 _Note: If this is your first time, please refer to 'For gulp beginners' section below._

+For these commands to be functional, you need to install nodeJS and install npm as a nodeJS package.

 ##### 1. CD to a folder 'gulp' containing `gulpfile.js`
 ##### 2. Install dependencies
 ```